▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Ragdoll cat it is a fairly robust breed with few genetic predispositions.

-However, you are not immune to certain health problems.
+But, you are not immune to certain health problems.
 Among the possible risks, the most common are:

 • The feline hypertrophic cardiomyopathy, a growth of heart tissue that can have serious consequences.
-However, from 2007 there is a DNA test to detect the responsible gene, so serious breeders of Ragdoll have taken all precautions to minimize this risk;
+But, from 2007 there is a DNA test to detect the responsible gene, so serious breeders of Ragdoll have taken all precautions to minimize this risk;

 • Bladder lithiasis, that is to say, stone formation in the bladder;